wongtonyb/trello-clone/README.md

 ### Features

 - Add/Delete Lists and Cards
-- Repositioning of Lists and Cards
 - Trello like Drag and Drop with React Smooth Dnd
-- Persistance tracking on lists' and card's position (will always remember it's placement)
+- Auto repositioning of Lists and Cards
+- Persistence positionings of Lists and Cards
 - GraphQL Subscriptions enabled for real time cross-user collaboration

 ### Tech Stack